MUTOR-2/ScienceOfMusic/_units/05/index.md

 ## Template Theory

 Modern theories of pitch perception take into account both spectral and temporal components of sound.
 Two types of modern pitch perception theories which receive the most support today are the pattern matching models and the autocorrelation models.
-Pattern-matching models of pitch perception, such as the harmonic template matching model (e.g. Lin & Hartmann, 1998), postulate that we have stored in our brains a set of templates which, when frequency components are activated, we overlay onto the pattern of activation in order to calculate the fundamental pitch.
+Pattern-matching models of pitch perception, such as the harmonic template matching model {% include cite ref="lin_and_hartmann" %}, postulate that we have stored in our brains a set of templates which, when frequency components are activated, we overlay onto the pattern of activation in order to calculate the fundamental pitch.

 ## Autocorrelation Models

-The autocorrelation models (Licklider, 1959, further developed by Lyon / Slaney and Patterson) use a measure of self-similarity of a waveform in order to derive its fundamental.
+The autocorrelation models {% include cite ref="licklider" %}, further developed by Lyon, Slaney and Patterson {% include cite ref="slaney_and_lyon" %}  use a measure of self-similarity of a waveform in order to derive its fundamental.
 It is based on the idea that a periodic waveform, when phase-shifted to exactly one period of its fundamental away from a starting point, should correlate perfectly with itself.
 By comparing the time lag between perfectly correlated frequency components, the model can derive the period of the complex sound, and thus the fundamental frequency.
 These models give credibility by being capable of explaining typical miscalculations of the auditory system which, by instance, arise when detuning lower partials of a harmomic sound or transposing down sounds consisting of odd partials only.

 {% include img-figure url="/MUTOR/assets/images/The-autocorrelogram-A-for-a-200-Hz-fundamental-harmonic-complex-computed-by-taking-the_W640.jpg" description="Autocorrelogram (top) and summary autocorrelogram (bottom)" width="400px" %}